West Highland White Terrier Health Issues

 West Highland White Terriers are predisposed to several health conditions including skin allergies, luxating patella, liver disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 13-22 lbs and lifespan of 13-15 yrs, the West Highland White Terrier requires thoughtful care tailored to their specific breed characteristics.
+At 13-22 lbs and 13-15 yrs of typical lifespan, the West Highland White Terrier brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 Few breeds combine steady enthusiasm with the West Highland White Terrier's distinctive character quite so effectively.

 Genetic Screening